Minya Governorate: History

-Little is known today about Minya Governorate compared to its great wealth of archaeological sites.
+Minya Governorate contains numerous archaeological sites from several historical periods.
 Its history, including Ancient Egyptian, Hellenistic, Roman and Arab periods, has not yet received the full attention of scholars.

 Ancient Egyptian period

 Dehnet, Fraser Tombs, Sharuna, and Zawyet el-Maiyitin comprise monuments dating back to the Old Kingdom.

 The village of Bani Hasan al Shurruq houses 390 rock-cut decorated tombs and chapels from the Middle Kingdom (2000–1580 BC, especially the sixteenth dynasty).
 The Speos Artemidos is nearby, and hosts temples built by Queen Hatshepsut.

 Akhetaten was built by Pharaoh Akhenaten and dedicated to the god Aten.
-Akhenaten lived there in isolation with his wife, Nefertiti, and daughters, devoting himself to the monotheistic religion that he preached.
-The glorious remains of the palaces, temples and tombs still exist today.
+Akhenaten established the city as a center for the worship of Aten and resided there with his wife Nefertiti and their daughters, practicing and promoting the monotheistic religion associated with Aten.
+Remains of palaces, temples, and tombs from the period survive at the site.

 Other significant archaeological sites in the governorate of Minya include Deir Abu Hinis, Deir el-Bersha, El-Sheikh Sa'id, and Tuna el-Gebel.

 Greco-Roman period

 El Ashmunein (Hermopolis Magna) was the capital of the region during this period.
 It was the main center of worship of the god Thoth.
 Today, the ruins of a Greek temple, similar to the Parthenon, can be still found.

 The tomb and chapel of Petosiris are found near the modern village of Tuna el-Gebel.

-Antinoöpolis was built in 130 A.D. by the Roman emperor Hadrian in memory of his favourite and eromenos Antinous.
+Antinoöpolis was built in AD 130 by the Roman emperor Hadrian in memory of eromenos Antinous.

 Byzantine period

-The Monastery of the Virgin Mary at Gebel el-Teir is an important Christian site near the city of Samalut.
+The Monastery of the Virgin Mary at Gebel el-Teir is a Christian pilgrimage site near the city of Samalut.
 Its church was built by Empress Helena, mother of Constantine the Great, in 328, on one of the sites where the Holy Family is believed to have stayed during its Flight into Egypt.

 Oxyrhynchus was an important administrative center during the Hellenistic Period, and remains an important archaeological source for papyri from the Byzantine Egypt.